 Ricinoleic acid is soluble in alcohol (but not water) and oil.
-It acts as a humectant and helps make Castor a 'dry'oil as well as increasing its viscosity.
+It acts as a humectant and helps make Castor a 'dry' oil as well as increasing its viscosity.

-As this is a cold pressed oil, no solvents such as hexane were used in the extraction process.
+This oil has been extracted by an expeller, no solvents such as hexane were used in the extraction process.